 Everyone’s selling the idea of the good life while the good life remains a haze of buzz words, catch cries and convention centre coffees.

 Following your passion is not enough to inspire a life

 Passion is what you see on daytime dramas.
-The smouldering kisses, the stolen embrace, the forbidden fruit of unspoken desire and the magic of tension.
+The smoldering kisses, the stolen embrace, the forbidden fruit of unspoken desire and the magic of tension.
 The never ending search for happiness and that state of perfect bliss tinged with the essence of overtly strong emotional connections.
 We start to believe the myth, to crave it, to become disappointed when it isn’t our reality.

 We’re meant to be in love, love life, dance like no one is watching and infringe on a multitude of Disney storybook copyrights as we carve out the ideal existence.
 We become part of the cult of perfect.